guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Implement DevOps in Google Cloud.md

-# Implement DevOps in Google Cloud
+# Implement DevOps in Google Cloud: Challenge Lab
 [YouTube Video Link](https://youtu.be/cHfKWcQglbo)

 ## Let's start with defining some variables given by Cloud Skill Boosts